 There are a number of benefits that gardening leave brings to the employer.

-Although there are several benefits for UK employers, Garden Leave UK can be a significantly expensive measure and procedure.
+Although there are several benefits for UK employers, it can be a significantly expensive measure and procedure.

 How Does Garden Leave Affect Employees?

 Employees on garden leave are entitled to work rights and benefits such as statutory sick leave, maternal leave, annual leave and other workplace laws.
 They remain on the payroll without going to the office or completing any work duties.
 On the other hand, they are not technically able to work for another company or themselves.
-Therefore, their professional abilities are limited during this time.
+Therefore, this time limits their professional abilities.

 As an employee, you may ask yourself, “Can I request Garden Leave?”
 The answer is yes.
 An employee can ask for Garden leave as part of coming to a leaving agreement.
-Of course, if Garden Leave is stated within the employee contract, it’s easier for the employee to ask.
+Of course, if the employee contract states it explicitly, the employee can ask more easily.

 Is Garden Leave Legal?